scdl-org/scdl/README.md

     --debug                     Set log level to DEBUG
     --hide-progress             Hide the wget progress bar
-    --no-playlist-folder        Download playlist tracks into directory, instead of making a playlist subfolder (the default) --download-archive [file]   Keep track of track IDs in an archive file and skip already-downloaded files
+    --no-playlist-folder        Download playlist tracks into directory, instead of making a playlist subfolder (the default) --download-archive [file]   Store track IDs in an archive file and skip already-downloaded files
 ```